-The Big East Fork AGRIHOOd - A Forest Community of watershed stewards And Artists
+The Big East Fork AGRIHOOd - A Forest Community of watershed stewards, FARMERs, And Artists

-We understand the importance of creating future stewards and sharing our valley with others, while not “over-sharing” it, and securing the safety of our art-supporting community.
+We understand the importance of creating future stewards and sharing our valley with others, while not “over-sharing” it, and securing the safety of our community of stewards.
+Agrihood memberships start at $500/month

 The residents of the Big East Fork watershed are composed of several groups: